The translation of this document is outdated.

 Intermediary Service Provider

-(1) An intermediary service provider has a duty:
+(1) An intermediary service provider has the obligation:

-1) to inform supervisory bodies immediately regarding possible
+1) to immediately inform supervisory bodies of possible

 violations of the law in the activities of a service recipient or